Eastern Equine Encephalitis

 Connecticut EEEV Surveillance

 In 2000, encephalitis was added to the state-wide reportable disease list, which included Eastern Equine encephalitis (EEE).
-During 2003-2018, there was one case of EEE reported to the Connecticut Department of Public Health.
+Since 2013, there have been 5 cases of EEE reported to the Connecticut Department of Public Health.
 Mosquitoes that can spread EEE are found in Connecticut.

 Connecticut Annual Infectious Diseases Statistics